typace-team/typace-inkwire/public/md/index.md

 # Typace Inkwire

-**MDXpress blog** is a lightweight, no-fuss blogging platform designed for developers and minimalists.
+**Typace Inkwire**, developed by [@typace-team](https://github.com/typace-team), is a lightweight, no-fuss blogging platform designed for developers and minimalists.
 It allows you to publish blog posts simply by uploading Markdown (`.md`) files to a folder.
 No CMS, no database—just clean and direct blogging.

 ## 🚀 Features